-- First Violation: - Immediate suspension, minimum of one week, from all programs for a period to be determined based on the severity of the violation. - Second Violation: - Removal from MBSEF programs without a refund.
+- First Violation: - Immediate suspension from all programs for a period to be determined based on the severity of the violation. - Second Violation: - Removal from MBSEF programs without a refund.

 Other Violations

 Other violations may include, but are not limited to: